 Now you choose another disc, and this one fades to the right.
 We call that disc understable, and would give it a negative stability rating of (-1) for a gentle turn, and (-3) for a more severe turn.
 When it comes to drivers, understable discs are easiest for new players to control.

 Most golf discs -- especially drivers -- tend to fade to the left, which would put them somewhere within the overstable range.
 This is the more natural flight path for sharp edged discs.
-These discs get a positive rating of (1) for a subtle fade, or (3) for a hard turn.
+These discs get a positive rating of (1) for a subtle fade, or higher (2.5) for a harder turn.

 I am left-handed, and this chart is for right-handed, backhand throws.
 What about me?